ewank7032/sep10-freedom-project/blog/entry01.md

 # Skills

-#### Problem Decomposition

-I realized I didn't have a straightforward answer for step 1 of the EDP.
-What problem could there be?
-But I managed to break down the task, looking for the problems there could possibly be, and remembered some concerns that people have had about my topic.

 #### Time Management

 I was warned this would not be completable if I procrastinated until the last day, so I had to set aside some time every once in a while in the week whether I liked it or not to write this entry instead of being unproductive.
-It wasn't so bad.
+It wasn't so bad, every once in a while it feels nice for me to force my way through procrastination so I can actually feel relieved going through my day.

 #### Consideration

-Proper formatting of this entry is a reminder to me that other people will be reading this entry, not just myself, and they won't know where all the content is in the back of their minds.
+Having to follow a format for writing this entry is a reminder to me that other people will be reading this entry, not just myself, and they won't know where all the content is in the back of their minds.

 [Next](entry02.md)